-Collections Many KFPL users value the digital and physical

-collections, as well as the travelling collection.
+Collections Many KFPL users value the digital and physical collections, as well as the travelling collection.

-Access to Libraries Library users appreciate the geographic coverage provided by the 16 branches, sharing a sentiment that KFPL provides a valuable community service, especially in rural areas where other civic services do otherwise not exist.

-Technology Technological services are appreciated, especially the free Wi-Fi.
-Many patrons use KFPL just so they can access the internet, computers and devices that they do not have other access to.

-New Types of

-Library Space

-Co-working spaces and a coffee shop/café are

-desired in branches.

-Additional Hours A number of people stated they are unable to use the library during current hours of operation and are looking for expanded times, particularly during evenings and weekends.
-Of note, a number of branches were operating at reduced hours at the time of the survey (during the COVID-19 pandemic).
+- Access to Libraries Library users appreciate the geographic coverage provided by the 16 branches, sharing a sentiment that KFPL provides a valuable community service, especially in rural areas where other civic services do otherwise not exist. - Technology Technological services are appreciated, especially the free Wi-Fi.
+Many patrons use KFPL just so they can access the internet, computers and devices that they do not have other access to. - New Types ofCo-working spaces and a coffee shop/café areLibrary Spacedesired in branches. - Additional Hours A number of people stated they are unable to use the library during current hours of operation and are looking for expanded times, particularly during evenings and weekends.
+Of note, a number of branches were operating at reduced hours at the time of the survey (during the COVID-19 pandemic). - ComfortImproved and additional comfort amenities wereAmenitiesrequested at KFPL branches of which seating and tables were most commonly stated. - ParkingParking was expressed as an issue at several branches and that parking lots should be reconfigured where possible.

-Comfort

-Improved and additional comfort amenities were Amenities requested at KFPL branches of which seating and tables were most commonly stated.

-Parking Parking was expressed as an issue at several branches and that parking lots should be reconfigured where possible.
 There is also a demand for bicycle and stroller parking/storage, especially in Kingston.